Yashneil19/Microcentrifuge-Tube-Positoning/README.md

 - Angles increase **counter-clockwise**.
 - Rotation angle of the tube is defined by the direction of the joint to the tab.

-- Any programming language.
-Any libraries.
-- AI coding tools are allowed.
-- Your written analysis should be your own thinking.
-- Work independently.